Erin’s Recipe Rundown

 - Frozen grated butter: Frozen grated butter is KEY to creating light, flaky, buttery scones.
 The cold butter and flour crumbs melt as the scones bake, releasing steam and creating air pockets.
 These pockets are what create flaky scones with crisp edges!

-- Resting the gluten-free cheese scones dough for 30 minutes before baking allows the gluten-free flour to hydrate.
+- Rest the dough: Resting the scone dough for 30 minutes before baking allows the gluten-free flour to hydrate.
 (Gluten-free flour takes longer than regular flour to absorb moisture.)

-- You can use any kind of cheese you like in this recipe!
+- Customize the recipe: You can use any kind of cheese you like in this recipe!
 These scones are also delicious with asiago, parmesan or Manchego cheese.